Explore Section & Events

 Gregory McCormick has over 30 years’ law enforcement experience in federal, state, and local governments.
 He served as superintendent of the Air Force Office of Special Investigations Detachment 116 on Kirtland AFB, as an intelligence analyst with National Nuclear Surety Administration, a state investigator with New Mexico Taxation and Revenue Motor Vehicle Division, and as a Texas peace officer with the Abilene Police Department.

-Gregory has a Bachelor’s in Intelligence Studies from American Military University and has his Master’s in Business Administration from Colorado State University in Spring 2021.
+Gregory has a Bachelor’s in Intelligence Studies from American Military University and has his Master’s in Business Administration from Colorado State University.

 Division Contacts